You don't have to take a loss

 If you are ready to begin your diminished value claim, please click the button below and attach your final repair estimate.
 A licensed diminished value in Oklahoma expert will get back to you on how much you could be owed for loss of value.

 Diminished value claims usually take longer to settle than standard auto repair claims.
-Since these claims are more complex, they can often take weeks or even months to finalize.
+Since these claims are more complex, they can often take weeks or months to finalize.
 You may even need to hire an attorney to file your case to get the best results, further extending the process.